calzonelover/CMS_DC_ANOMALY/report/reco/README.md

         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/avg_sd_Vanilla_SingleMuon_f2_1.png" width="400px" >
         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/sum_sd_Vanilla_SingleMuon_f2_1.png" width="400px" >
     </p>
-    The peak around feature 50 in good LS are qglobTkN.
-Secondly the couple clump around feature 80 is qglobTkChi2.
-The next pile is qglobTkNHits as well as last forky shape in around feature hundred domanated by qMuNCh.
+    The peak around feature 50 in good LS is qglobTkN.
+Secondly, the couple clump around feature 80 is qglobTkChi2.
+The next pile is qglobTkNHits as well as last forky shape in around feature hundred dominated by qMuNCh.

   * ZeroBias
     <p align="center">
         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/avg_sd_Variational_ZeroBias_f2_1.png" width="400px" >
         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/sum_sd_Variational_ZeroBias_f2_1.png" width="400px" >
     </p>
     The residue in feature number 20 to 30 is qpVtxY.
-There are two huddle in bad LS where it mainly consists of qgTkPt, qgTkEta, and qgTkPhi.
-The clump in good LS around 70 to 80 mostly are qgTkPhi and qgTkN.
+There are two huddles in bad LS where it mainly consists of qgTkPt, qgTkEta, and qgTkPhi.
+The clump in good LS around 70 to 80 mostly is qgTkPhi and qgTkN.

   * JetHT
     <p align="center">
         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/avg_sd_Variational_JetHT_f2_1.png" width="400px" >
         <img src="new_data/logs/minmaxscalar/2e16BS1200EP/sum_sd_Variational_JetHT_f2_1.png" width="400px" >
     </p>
-    The features that contains a very first peak in bad LS is qpVtxChi2.
+    The features that contain a very first peak in bad LS is qpVtxChi2.
 Secondly, around feature number 80 to 90 are qPFMetPt and qPFMetPhi.
-Lastly there are last two chunks of features (~120-127 and ~130-145) that behave like a noisy for both good and bad LS.
-Highly correlated features that show a similar features (~15-35) are qpVtxX, qpVtxY and qpVtxZ.
+Lastly, there are the last two chunks of features (~120-127 and ~130-145) that behave like a noisy for both good and bad LS.
+Highly correlated features that show similar features (~15-35) are qpVtxX, qpVtxY, and qpVtxZ.

 ### Distribution of decision value (to find the threshold)
 <p align="center">